 You can totally pull off a spur-of-the-moment shower—here's how!

-3 of 12
+Photography: Jessa Schifilliti3 of 12

 4 of 12

-Photography: Greer G Photography5 of 12
+Photography: Courtney Leigh Photo5 of 12

 Swipe here for next slide

-Photography: Tec Petaja6 of 12
+Photography: Vanessa Tierney6 of 12

 Scope out the nearest mall or home goods stores for clearance décor to add color and personality to your table or private room.
 Here's what to keep an eye out for: table cloths, linen napkins, napkin rings, placemats, vases, a pillow to mark the bride's seat, and anything else that's simple, affordable, in season, and won't disrupt the restaurant's service or décor (you'll be the best gauge of the personnel).
 At minimum, restaurants will likely let you decorate the table with flowers, so snag a few eclectic vases to fill with stems.

-Not only is a set menu more cost effective, but also at a shower specifically, it's all the more personal!
+Not only is a set menu more cost effective, but it's also a way to make the shower much more personal.
 Ask the bride to select two appetizers, three main courses, and two desserts from the restaurant menu, then submit the condensed listing to the restaurant to price out the cost per person (most eateries delight in serving a limited menu for large parties anyhow; you're doing them a solid).
 Plus, a prix fixe menu helps with conversation; guests won't be hunched over the menu trying to fine-tune their orders.
-And the service will be faster and better.
+The service will also be faster and better.

 Swipe here for next slide

-Photography: Laura Murray Photography11 of 12
+Photography: Ether and Smith11 of 12

-Delegating tasks is key to throwing a last-minute shower.
-Exhibit A: Ask each guest to pen a hand-written note of congrats or one that reminisces on a memory or escapade from years' past.
+Delegating tasks is key to throwing a last-minute bridal shower.
+Exhibit A: Ask each guest to pen a congratulatory hand-written note that reminisces on a memory or escapade from years' past.
 Your job is to bring a folder, notebook, binder, or box to store the prized notes.
 You'll give the compilation to the bride as a souvenir.
 Exhibit B: Tap a handful of hosts (three max) to stand and toast the bride at the shower.
 While spontaneity is always preferable, you don't want to plan on a round of toasts, and then have no one raise a hand to raise a glass.
 Giving toasters a heads' up will certainly be appreciated, and that's one more free, heartfelt way that you'll look more prepared.

-12 of 12
+Photography: Rebecca Arthurs12 of 12